Skip to main content

 • November 26, 2018

-"I was diagnosed with fibro about 10 years ago.
-The symptoms have gradually gotten worse in that time, mental fog, joint pain, muscle pain, lack of energy.
+"I was diagnosed with fibromyalgia about 10 years ago.
+The symptoms have gradually gotten worse in that time: mental fog, joint pain, muscle pain, and lack of energy.
 I am on a good diet of more natural foods and find that the energy side isn't too bad normally.
-I was prescribed prednisolone for gout, and low and behold ALL my symptoms improved.
-Pain, energy, clarity all were markedly improved.
-When I ceased treatment the symptoms returned and I have been on and off the pred for about 2 months.
-When I take it, I can (and want to) do stuff it is wonderful.
-On my first return to the docs I told her she had cured me.
+I was prescribed prednisolone for gout, and lo and behold, all my symptoms improved.
+Pain, energy, and clarity all were markedly improved.
+When I ceased treatment, the symptoms returned, and I have been on and off the pred for about 2 months.
+When I take it, I can (and want to) do stuff, it is wonderful.
+On my first return to the doctor, I told her she had cured me.
 Imagine my disappointment when I was told I could stay on it.
-Well the fibro is not getting any better so the doc has re-prescribed pred for my symptoms to get a read of where I am at.
-Will keep you posted."
+Well, the fibromyalgia is not getting any better, so the doctor has re-prescribed pred for my symptoms to get a read on where I am at.
+I will keep you posted."

 9 / 10